ktomk/pipelines/README.md

 Bitbucket down again?

-Before going into offline mode, read about [*Working Offline*](doc/PIPELINES-OFFLINE.md)
+Before going into offline mode, read about [*Working Offline*](doc/PIPELINES-OFFLINE.md) you'll love it.

 #### Services?
 Check!

-The local pipeline runner runs all the service containers on your local box/system (that is your piplelines' host).
+The local pipeline runner runs service containers on your local box/system (that is your pipelines' host).
 This is similar to [use services and databases in Bitbucket Pipelines][BBPL-SRV]
 \[BBPL-SRV].

 Even before any pipeline step makes use of a service, a service definition can already be tested with the `--service` option turning setting up services in pipelines into a new experience.
+A good way to test service definitions and to get an impression on additional resources being consumed.

 * Further reading: [*Working with Pipeline Services*](doc/PIPELINES-SERVICES.md)

 #### Default Image